injashkin/md-pug-to-html/README.md

 ### The easy way

-This method allows you to easily convert the entire directory with Markdown files into HTML pages.
-And, additionally, get an HTML file with a list of links to these pages.
+This method allows you to easily convert the entire directory with Markdown files into HTML files.
+And, additionally, get an HTML file with a list of links to HTML files.

 Open a terminal, create a directory, for example, `my-site`, and navigate to it: